-2 Admission requirements for the soloist degree in Classical Music
+2 Admission requirements for the Advanced Postgraduate Diploma in Music: Classical Music

-In connection with the application form, the applicant submits a number of pieces representative for different styles, total duration: 75 minutes (except for composition which is described separately in section 2.9).
-The repertoire list template may be found on the academy website under programmes/admission.
+In connection with the application form, the applicant submits a number of pieces representative for different styles, total duration: 75 minutes.
+The repertoire list template may be found on the academy website (www.musikkons.dk) under admission.